webdados/The-WordPress-Abilities-API-talk/README.md

-# The-WordPress-Abilities-API-talk-
+# The WordPress Abilities API and how to interact with WooCommerce using human language

-The WordPress Abilities API And how to interact with WooCommerce using human language.
+Lisboa WordPress Meetup - June 11, 2026